Cucumber radish salad is crisp, cool, and the perfect accompaniment to any low carb meal. It’s quick to make and comes together in minutes.

 Notes

-- Cucumber radish salad can be made up to a day ahead to allow the flavors to develop.
+- Cucumber radish salad can be made up to a day ahead.

 - Refrigerate salad in an air-tight container for 3-5 days.
-Toss and season before serving again.
+Toss and season before serving.

 Nutrition Information